-AirAsia Zest, formally Zest Air, is a LCC based in Manila.
-With hubs at Diosdado Macapagal International Airport, Kalibo International Airport and Manila’s Ninoy Aquino International Airport, AirAsia Zest uses a fleet of narrow-body A320 aircraft to serve a network of domestic and regional destinations within the Philippines and Asia.
-On 10-May-2013, AirAsia Group announced plans to integrate AirAsia Philippines into Zest in order to maximise fleet utilisation between both carriers and slot allocations from Manila.
+AirAsia Zest, formally Zest Air, was a LCC based in Manila.
+With hubs at Diosdado Macapagal International Airport, Kalibo International Airport and Manila’s Ninoy Aquino International Airport, AirAsia Zest used a fleet of narrow-body A320 aircraft to serve a network of domestic and regional destinations within the Philippines and Asia.
+AirAsia Philippines owned a 49% stake in the carrier, whilst the remaining 51% stake was owned by Ambassador Alfred Yao.
+On 10-May-2013, AirAsia Group announced plans to integrate Philippines AirAsia into Zest in order to maximise fleet utilisation between both carriers and slot allocations from Manila.
+The two carriers previously operated under separate Air Operator's Certificates until Sep-2015.
+During the period, AirAsia Zest was considered an affiliate airline of AirAsia Philippines.
+In Dec-2015, Philippines AirAsia and AirAsia Zest successfully merged into a single entity and operate under a single AOC.

 Location of AirAsia Zest main hub (Manila Ninoy Aquino International Airport)